Licensed Lay Ministry Training

 • Location:

-• Entry requirements: Approved for training via the diocese of Canterbury, Chichester or Southwark
+• Entry requirements: Approved for training via the diocese of Canterbury or Southwark.
+Also see requirements below.

 • Award/study level: Level 4